 However, what experience will they have with your staff when they call?

 Will it be a continuation of your online brand touting skill, expertise and customer care or will it be the opposite and hurt your brand you work so hard to build?

 Does the caller book the appointment or hang up confused and disappointed?

-If they book the consultation, will they say yes or “I gotta think about it”?
+If they book the consultation, do they say yes or “I gotta think about it”?

 If you are willing to spend a fortune, and time and effort on new leads, be sure your staff is professionally trained to convert callers and consults.

 As the saying goes, “Nothing counts until the sale is made.”

 The easiest way is to simply budget proportionately to your successes, so you get better results and easier conversions.